Tel. +1 (514) 887-7871

 Complying with the European RoHS does not automatically imply that your design will conform to the China RoHS.
 However, the information already gathered will be valuable and will simplify the compliance process with China RoHS.
 The same comment applies to Taiwan RoHS.

-You must ensure compliance with restricted substances thresholds, and monitor any reported exemptions.
+To avoid costly RoHS violations, you must ensure compliance with restricted substances thresholds, and monitor any reported exemptions.

 In the vast majority of cases for PCBA and complex products, the documentation review from suppliers and subcontractors is the best option because unlike chemical analysis or other analytical tests (i.e. XRF testing), it enables: